-One day my mother came to visit me and gave me an egg carton filled with soil and sweet pea seeds.
+But one day my mother came to visit me.
+She gave me an egg carton filled with soil and sweet pea seeds.
 I put it on the window sill and didn’t think much of it.
 I can’t even remember watering it.
 When she told me to put the seedlings in the garden, I did.

 When they started to flower I was surprised at how much I enjoyed growing sweet peas, even if I didn’t get many blooms.
 The flowers are beautiful and so delicate.
 I love the transparency of the petals and the way the light shines through it.
-They are fragile and do not last long after picking, but you have to keep cutting them to keep them flowering anyway.
+They are fragile and do not last long after picking.
+But that’s okay, you have to keep cutting them to keep them flowering anyway.
 I had a small vase with a few stems in the kitchen all summer long and had flowers well into October!

 First, you buy seeds.
 There are many varieties to choose from in beautiful soft colours.
 I love the pale pink and dark purple ones.
 Experienced sweet pea lovers might prefer certain award-winning species and order their seeds from a specialist grower.
 I’m far from experienced so I just got my seeds from the garden centre.